-There are no set texts but texts will include a range of literature and nonfiction.
-For the exam, texts will be 'unseen', highquality and challenging.
+There are no set texts, but texts will include a range of literature and nonfiction.
+For the exam, texts will be 'unseen', high-quality and challenging.
 Over the two exams there will be extracts from the last three centuries.
-The exams will focus on reading (critical reading comprehension; summary and synthesis; evaluation of vocabulary, form and structure) and writing (producing clear texts; writing for impact).
+The exams will focus on reading (critical reading and comprehension; summary and synthesis; evaluation of vocabulary, form and structure) and writing (producing clear texts; writing for impact).

-English has changed.
-All the new GCSEs An individual speaking assessment will be completed at the end of Year 10 and reported separately; this will not form part of the GCSE grade.
+An individual speaking assessment will be completed at the end of Year 10 and reported separately; this will not form part of the GCSE grade.